 Provide plenty of choice

 As gardeners, we are in the privileged position of being able to create an artificially high number of micro-habitats within a small area.
-A Blackbird, for example, may nest and shelter in your shrubs, feed on worms taken from your lawn or bathe in your pond.
-Such features are surrogates for the naturally-occurring micro-haboitats found within the woodland shrub layer and woodland glades.
+A Blackbird, for example, may nest and shelter in your shrubs, feed on worms taken from your lawn, or bathe in your pond.
+Such features are surrogates for the naturally-occurring micro-habitats found within the woodland shrub layer and woodland glades.

 Think about plant origins

 The communities of plants in our gardens are likely to be rather different from those established in other habitats.
 A typical garden flora will almost certainly be composed of a mixture of native and non-native (alien) species, selected for a range of reasons not necessarily linked to their wildlife benefit.
 There has been a significant amount written about the benefits of using native species in preference to alien ones.
 However, in contrast to the plethora of advice derived from the notion that native plants are good and introduced ones are bad, there has been very little scientific research into this particular question.
 While there has been little direct comparison of native and alien species and their use by insects and other organisms, it would be wrong to say that alien plants as a whole have little or no wildlife value.
 Some will be of value, some will not be of value and some will be invasive and should be avoided altogether.